sytabaresa/kingly/README.md

 - [x] support [model-based testing, and test input generation](https://pdfs.semanticscholar.org/f8e6/b3019c0d5422f35d2d98c242f149184992a3.pdf)

 # Roadmap v0.9
+- [ ] document entry actions
-- [ ] turn the test generation into an iterator(generator) : this allows it to be composed with transducers and manipulate the test cases one by one as soon as they are produced.
+- [ ] turn the test generation into an iterator(ES5 generator) : this allows it to be composed with transducers and manipulate the test cases one by one as soon as they are produced.
 Will be useful for both example-based and property-based testing.
 When the generators runs through thousands of test cases, we often have to wait a long time before seeing any result, which is pretty damageable when a failure is located toward the ends of the generated input sequences.
+  - by doing so we have integration with transducer and IxJS for free
 - [ ] add other searches that DFS, BFS (add probability to transitions, exclude some transitions, etc.).
 HINT : `store.pickOne` can be used to select the next transition
+   - pick a random transition
+   - pick next transition according to ranking (probability-based, prefix-based or else)
+- [ ] showcase property-baesd testing with the iterator (no need to have jsverify, just predicates)
+- [ ] !write proper state machine tracer
+- [ ] !show example of integration with react (same demo example?)
+- [ ] write a minimal *all-transitions* coverage test case generator
 - [ ] add exit actions
-- [ ] document entry and exit actions
+- [ ] document exit actions
 - [ ] include initial history state as a part of initial extended state (this allows to recreate a state machine from its full state : control state, extended state, history state), which opens the way to serialization/de-serialization )